 Check to see if the company charges a square foot minimum.
-If your homeowner’s insurance covers off-site insurance, you can save money by opting out of insurance.
+If your homeowner’s insurance covers off-site storage, you can save money by opting out of insurance.

-Whether you opt for full-service or self-storage, make sure to take a look at the facility and ask about the following amenities:
+Whether you opt for full-service or self-storage, take a look at the facility and ask about the following amenities:

 - Security: video surveillance or security guard or locking systems